wakatara/harsh/README.md

 ```

 For me, this equates to me ending up typing `h log` for the graph, `h ask` etc etc. When I need to edit the log file because I was a bit too itchy with my trigger finger (or decide I should add a note), `hl` is my friend.

+## No Colour option

+New from 0.8.22, if you are logging the output of `harsh log stat` and other features which contains colour codes, you can instead use `--no-color` flag via `harsh --no-color [command]` (or `harsh -n [command]`) in order to suppress colour codes.
+This is also very helpful in n/vim with the `:.! harsh -n log stats` command stanza to record harsh's output to n/vim's buffer (learned that from the feature requester!).

+Much like the above feature of accessing config and log files, you can alias `harsh -n` in your shell if you prefer to suppress all colour output coming from all harsh commands.

 ## License: MIT License